Modeling SDK for Visual Studio - Domain-Specific Languages

 You can customize and extend all of these features.
 Your extensions are integrated in such a way that you can still update the DSL definition and re-generate the features without losing your extensions.

-In this release of Visual Studio, the Text Template Transformation SDK and the Visual Studio Modeling SDK are installed automatically when you install specific features of Visual Studio.
+In Visual Studio 2017, the Text Template Transformation SDK and the Visual Studio Modeling SDK are installed automatically when you install specific features of Visual Studio.
 For more details, see this blog post.

 For guidance on advanced techniques and troubleshooting, visit Visual Studio DSL & Modeling Tools Extensibility forum.